Regex with re: Extracting Counters and Parsing show Output in Python

 The Metacharacters That Cover 90% of Network Parsing

-You do not need the whole language.
+The whole language isn’t necessary.
 This handful does the job:

 # \d digit \w word char (letter/digit/_) \s whitespace